 NICKEL CADMIUM (NiCad)

-Although Nickel Cadmium (NiCad) is obsolete, it is also a rechargeable battery that worked with high drain devices.
+Although Nickel Cadmium (NiCad) is obsolete, it is also a rechargeable battery that works with a high drain device.
 Being the oldest, it has the lowest capacity compared to any other rechargeable battery.
 It is also toxic, having high self-discharge, and low voltage.

-I have gathered here a list of the frequently asked questions (FAQs) that could help you understand AAA batteries even more and get the most benefits from this battery size for powering up all your compatible devices.
-You may also find terms here may not be related to Triple A cells but are associated with them.
+I have gathered here a list of the frequently asked questions (FAQs) that could help you understand AAA even more and get the most benefits from this battery size for powering up all your compatible devices.
+You may also find terms here that may not be related to Triple-A cells but are associated with them.

 On average, rechargeable AAA batteries last for about 10 years.
 These batteries are pre-charged and ready to use when you bought them from stores and suppliers.
 It can hold its charge for a year while its shelf life is good for 10 years.

 Can you mix different brands of batteries?

 No. It is not advisable to mix different brands of batteries.
 This is for the fact that the voltage and battery chemistries vary across different brands and battery types.
 This can also lead to poor performance and battery leakage.
 To get the best results, it is highly recommended that you must replace your batteries with the same size, brand, voltage and chemistry for your device’s optimal function and the users’ overall safety.